holochain-gym/holochain-gym.github.io/docs/developers/basic/zome-functions.md

     Ok(output)
 }

-pub fn say_my_name(external_input: SomeExternalInput) -> ExternResult<SomeExternalOutput> {
-    let message: String = format!("Your name is {} {}",
-                                    external_input.first_name,
-                                    external_input.last_name);
-    let output: SomeExternalOutput = SomeExternalOutput(message);

-    Ok(output)
-}

 pub fn get_agent_id(_:()) -> ExternResult<AgentInfo> {
     Ok(agent_info()?)
 }
 ```

-`SomeExternalInput` and `SomeExternalOutput` are just simple **structs**.
-A [struct](https://doc.rust-lang.org/std/keyword.struct.html) in Rust is similar to classes in other languages. `SomeExternalInput` has 2 fields: first_name and last_name. `SomeExternalOutput` is a struct wrapped around a simple String. _You will soon see why you need to wrap a String in a struct when you want to use them as input/output.
+`SomeExternalOutput` is just a simple **struct**.
+A [struct](https://doc.rust-lang.org/std/keyword.struct.html) in Rust is similar to classes in other languages. `SomeExternalOutput` is a struct wrapped around a simple String. _You will soon see why you need to wrap a String in a struct when you want to use them as input/output.
 And why you cannot send simple Strings in and outside of your zome._

-Next you have 3 **public functions**.
+Next you have 2 **public functions**.
 If you are new to Rust, then `_:()` might seem weird.
 The input parameter has a name `_` and the type is an Object `()`.
 But it just means: "I accept anything, because I will not be using it".

 Finally you see the **return type** of each function.
 Functions that return a `Result` are very [common](https://learning-rust.github.io/docs/e3.option_and_result.html) in Rust. `ExternResult` is an enhanced Result type, specially adapted for use in zomes.
-In stead of a standard `Err`, you need a `WasmError` as the error type in your result.
+Instead of a standard `Err`, you need a `WasmError` as the error type in your result.
 Because, as we mentioned above, your zome is compiled into a WASM binary.
 So every error you want to report to the outside world is in fact a [WasmError](https://docs.rs/hdk/0.0.100/hdk/map_extern/type.ExternResult.html).

 ### Import HDK